Last updated: March 9, 2026

 15. Tuna + Mayo (Small Portion)

-Serve with cucumber slices or GF crackers.
+Serve with cucumber slices or gluten-free crackers.

 16. Hard-Boiled Egg Snack Box

-⭐ Evidence-Based Notes on IBS-Friendly Snacks
+Evidence-Based Notes on IBS-Friendly Snacks

-✔ Gluten-free and lactose-free options are often easier to tolerate
+- Gluten-free and lactose-free options are often easier to tolerate.

 - oats